 There is something quite therapeutic about baking a loaf of homemade sourdough bread.
 The quality is far better than any sourdough that you can buy from the store.
 Not to mention, you control what goes in it.

-The entire process, from feeding the starter, stretching and folding the dough, fermenting, shaping and baking the dough, all become so natural and easier every time you do it.
-Your reward is the end result, a beautifully crusty loaf of delicious sourdough bread made by your very own hands!
+The entire process, from feeding the starter to stretching and folding the dough, fermenting, shaping, and finally baking, becomes more intuitive and effortless with each attempt.
+The ultimate reward is the end product: a beautifully crusty and delicious loaf of sourdough bread, handcrafted by you!

 Why is Sourdough Bread so Popular?